Sagittarius Season Is Here — Don't Overthink It, Begin!

 November 30th: Venus glides into Sagittarius, making love fun and pushing us to make investments.

-December 21st: Sun enters Capricorn and Winter Solstice occurs, initiating a new season when earthier elements come to life.
+December 22nd: Sun enters Capricorn and Summer Solstice occurs, initiating a new season.

 AdvertisementADVERTISEMENT